 One of the biggest pros of outsourcing software development is benefiting from a variety of technical skills without having to hire multiple people internally.
 It can be inefficient and expensive to hire full-time team members with expertise in all the

 different languages, tools, and platforms you may need.
-For example, you probably wouldn’t hire a full-time mobile development specialist if only a small percentage of your projects require those skills.
+For example, you probably wouldn’t hire a full-time mobile app development specialist if only a small percentage of your projects require those skills.
 When you outsource, you get fractional,

 cost-effective access to the skills you need.